Tuesday, 3 October 2017

 A roundtable for businesses

-Co-organised by An Economy that Works, CUSP and Aviva
+Organised by An Economy that Works and CUSP, hosted by Aviva

 The need for the investment industry to help produce a sustainable economy and a cohesive society is well understood and much discussed.
 There have been some successes, but as yet these are exceptions that prove the rule: our environmental and social problems remain as acute as ever.
 Is a more radical approach needed?